Understanding Safety Hazards Within the Workplace

 Identifying workplace hazards:

-• Safety suggestion program: Create an open forum or other channel of communication to allow employees to offer their own suggestions for improving workplace safety.
-Employees will feel like their opinions are valued, encouraging them to make more suggestions, and you get a raft of useful information to help guide your decisions.
+- Safety suggestion program: Establish an anonymous hazard reporting system where employees can share concerns about workplace safety hazards.
+Employees will feel like their opinions are valued, encouraging them to make more suggestions, and you’ll get a raft of useful information to help guide your decisions.
 It’s a win-win for everybody.

-• Safety committee: A designated committee provides a more formal opportunity for all members of your organization to come together and discuss safety hazards in the workplace.
-An effective safety committee should be tasked with investigating accidents, taking corrective action and devising safety programs.
+- Safety committee: A designated committee provides a more formal opportunity for all members of your organization to come together and discuss safety hazards in the workplace.
+Set up an effective safety committee tasked with investigating accidents, taking corrective action and devising safety programs.

-• Workplace evaluation: The best plans are those that are constantly evaluated and updated to account for the latest hazards.
-A quick daily look through all work areas can be enough to prevent major problems down the road.
+- Workplace evaluation: The best plans are those that are constantly evaluated and updated to account for the latest hazards.
+Take a quick daily look through all work areas.
+This can be enough to prevent major problems down the road.

 OSHA Regulations to Consider